emdDevelop/nodejs-express/README.md

     tests/ – tests everything which is in the other folders app.js – initializes the app and glues everything together package.json – remembers all packages that your app depends on and their versions

+    Generate the certificate ssl

+The certificate files are stored inside the ssl/ folder.
+You can generate new files with the following commands.

+Create the private key :

+openssl genrsa -out key.pem 1024
+Create the "Certificate Signing Request" :

+openssl req -new -key key.pem -out csr.pem
+Create the self-signed certificate :

+openssl x509 -req -in csr.pem -signkey key.pem -out cert.pem
+Alternatively you can send the CSR to a Certificate Authority for signing.